 You should have something similar to the following:

 Now, it is time to get an API key from ASI:One.
-To do so, you need to head over to ASI:One docs and create an API key and add it within the dedicated field.
+To do so, create an API key and add it within the dedicated field.

 Once you do so, you will be able to start your Agent successfully!
 It will register in the Almanac and be accessible for queries.